expertofvision/ecs521u-labs/lab-4/Lab-4.md

 1. Following the first exercise, given an input text, try to count the occurrences of each vowel independently

-2. Save these results into a XML file.
-Check
+2. Save these results into a XML file

-3. Load the data from the XML file into your HTML and display it.